Nick Fortes Player Props: Marlins vs. Guardians

-After going 0-for-1 in his last game, Nick Fortes and the Miami Marlins face the Cleveland Guardians (who will hand the ball to Zach Plesac) at 7:10 PM ET on Friday.
+Nick Fortes -- 0-for-1 in his most recent game -- will be in action for the Miami Marlins against the Cleveland Guardians, with Shane Bieber on the hill, on April 22 at 3:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Giants.
+He had a hitless performance in his previous game (0-for-1) against the Giants.

 Nick Fortes Game Info & Props vs. the Guardians